quickintegrate/docs/docs/Core Development/Triggers/REST.md

 <img src={useBaseUrl('/img/Core Development/Trigger_config/Rest_config.png')} />;

-In REST configurations uri and type needs to be defined.
+Right click the tigger node to add the REST configurations uri and type needs to be defined.
 Query and Uri parameters can be defined with Uri as below:

 <table>
 <thead>